StefanFitoussi/Capstone-Project-Movie-Box/README.md

 On top of the landing page is the selection of different movie lists for display.
 A click on one of the other options displays the respective list.
 The user can access these movies by scolling down.

 A click on the ADD-button adds a movie to the watchlist, which can be accesses by clicking the "LIST"-button at the bottom of the screen.
-A click on the REMOVE-button removed a from the watchlist.
-This can be do from the watchlist, as well the landing page.
+A click on the REMOVE-button removes it from the watchlist.
+This can be done from both the watchlist, as well as the landing page.
 The number of movies to store in the watchlist ist not limited.

 ### Deployment
 The latest update of Movie-Box on vercel: (https://capstone-project-movie-box.vercel.app/)